 Learning to name my desires, to own them, to acknowledge them, to sift through them and also to hold them with open hands has been helpful for me.
 Very often when I'm with an exercitant and doing the spiritual exercises, I often look around this whole thing of indifference with this image of open hands and I feel that I can both honor desire and the place of desire in my life and be in touch with God's desiring through my desiring, yet also hold them with open hands.
 I offer that.
 That's the best, I think.

 Annemarie: Thanks Trevor.
-Brenda, do you want toad anything?
+Brenda, do you want to add anything?

 Brenda: Thanks Annemarie.
 I was just [01:11:00] pondering as we were asking the question—something around what and how.
 I think the desires often have to do with what we long for in our lives, what our lives are to be about. what is most important, how we long for God.
 And if you look at those things that Ignatius names in the play for freedom or indifference, it's really about how we're going to realize those desires.